Pawradise-Inn/pawradise-inn/README.md

 * **Security Note:** This project handles sensitive credentials and keys securely.
     * Image uploads store files on Google Cloud Storage (GCS).
 Our Google Cloud `keyfile.json` is not exposed or leaked.
     * All environment variable files (`.env`) are also properly excluded from the build process to protect all sensitive credentials.
+So this project provided only (`.env.test`)

 ## Prerequisites